10 May 2018

 - There are 3 trials that will evaluate whether or not radiation therapy can be avoided in selected patients – LUMINA, IDEA and PRECISION.

 - ~30% of patients undergoing “direct to implant” reconstruction (no temporary tissue expander) need a second surgery.
-My plastic surgeon says reconstruction is a process not a procedure!
+One of the plastic surgeons that I work with notes that “reconstruction is a process not a procedure!”

 - Managing expectations of the reconstruction process is important so patients don’t get frustrated and feel like their reconstruction has “failed.”